 - Bikepacking bags or touring panniers (maybe you could borrow some if you don’t have any – it can be uncomfortable to ride long distances with a backpack).

-- Planning around your packing and how to carry what you need on your bike.
+- Some thought around your packing and how to carry what you need on your bike.
 If you’re new to it all then bikepacking.com and cyclingabout.com are good places to start, or you can call us and we’ll share what we know.
 And you could have a go at a few loaded test rides over winter as part of your preparation.

 Are you keen?